matej2/instagram-dm-webhook-service/README.md

+## This project is depreciated as the dependency's source code project (mgp25/instagram-php) has been deleted.

 # instagram-dm-webhook-service

 > This is not be autorespond / autosend service.
 Similar to Facebook chat bot service, this service uses webhooks to communicate with external services to get response based on received message.